endymion1818/deliciousreverie-2023/src/pages/posts/wordpress-themeing-with-backbone-js.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Wordpress theming with Backbone.js - Delicious Reverie"
+title: "Wordpress theming with Backbone.js"
 description: "You'll notice that there's not a huge amount of posts about JavaScript on my site.
 That's not an accident, I'm really only beginning to gain my feet with the language.
 Despite this I took the plunge and decided to build a Wordpress theme that uses Backbone.js to render the posts in a list.
 Here's a bit about the project."
-categories:
+tags: wordpress, javascript
 datePublished: 2016-01-06
 ---